nam20485/SubredditStats/README.md

 1. Specify the subreddit you would like to collect stats on:
     1. Edit the `SubredditName` value in the `appsettings.json` file in the Backend project. (`\Backend\WebApi\appsettings.json`).

->*Alternatively, you can set the `SPS_SUBREDDIT_NAME` environment variable to the name of the subreddit you would like to collect stats on.*

 >Remember to set the environment variables **before** you run the command prompt or open Visual Studio.
 If they are already open, you **must close and restart them** for them to be able to see the changes to your envionment variables!

 ### Backend

 .NET Core 7 ASP.NET Core Web API application.

 Run this first.
-It will start the Web API server on <https://localhost:7199>.
+It will start the Web API server listening at <https://localhost:7199>.
 Once it starts, it begins collecting statistics for the subreddit specified.
 Select the `Release` configuration and run the Web API project.

 >You may need to set the Web Api project as the startup project the first time you run it.